bestcoder22/Shopper---E-Commerce_Clothing_Web_Application/README.md

 ```

 ### Backend Setup
-1.Navigate to the Backend directory:
+1. Navigate to the Backend directory:
 ```bash
 cd Backend
 ```

-2.Install dependencies:
+2. Install dependencies:
 ```bash
 npm install
 ```

-3.Configure the Database:
+3. Configure the Database:

 -Create a MongoDB Atlas database (or use a local MongoDB instance).

 -Update the connection string in the server.js file as shown below:

 ```javascript
 const uri = "mongodb+srv://<username>:<password>@cluster.mongodb.net/<database-name>";
 ```

-4.Run the Backend Server:
+4. Run the Backend Server:
 ```bash
 node server.js
 ```